 Factors that will drive differences from the benchmark data

-Ideally, you should start with a benchmark report that has a segment that can be closely mapped to your company.
+Ideally, when determining how much to spend on marketing, you should start with a benchmark report with a segment that can be closely mapped to your company.
 The CMO Survey from Christine Moorman of Duke University is an incredibly valuable research study.
 The survey participants provide exhaustive data that is quite useful for overall insights and trends, but with 323 participants in the survey, you can see how you can resolve down to very small segments.

-B2B vs. B2C vs. B2B2C.
+B2B vs. B2C (vs. B2B2C).
 Marketing investment levels, strategies, and tactics vary greatly based on the target buyers and go-to-market model.

 Marketing strategy.
 The marketing strategy employed is a major variable and often overlooked.
-For example, if you have a targeted account approach (or ABM) vs. a digital demand generation strategy, or content marketing strategy, you will see a lot of variation in spending.
+For example, if you have a targeted account approach (or ABM) vs. a digital demand generation strategy or content marketing strategy, you will see a lot of variation in spending.

 Buying metrics.
 The type of buying cycle and related metrics can be quite useful.
 For example, do you have a highly considered, expensive offer with a long sales cycle or a candy rack item sold in e-commerce stores?

 Insource vs. outsource.
 A key decision based on your marketing strategy and your available resources is the level of outsourcing you use for your marketing.
 If you have a heavy content-based strategy, you may need to consider hiring a staff of content strategists and creators, or you may decide to outsource.
-In most cases, insourcing makes sense if you have a well established strategy, but it may change the way you think about your marketing budget.
+In most cases, insourcing makes sense if you have a well-established strategy, but it may change the way you think about your marketing budget.